Tinnitus Is Often Described As Ringing In The Ears

 Masking the noise is a common approach to lessen the tinnitus.
 Many people are only bothered by tinnitus when it is quiet like before sleeping.
 Masking involves using the noise from a fan, humidifier, turning between radio stations and using the noise that is produced or using music or other soothing sounds through headphones or earphones.

-People with hearing loss may find a hearing aid helps reduce tinnitus.
+People with hearing loss may find a hearing aid helps.
 Additionally, masking can be incorporated into the hearing aid itself.
-By boosting lower frequencies in the hearing aid, those with high frequency hearing loss may find relief from tinnitus.
+By boosting lower frequencies in the hearing aid, those with high frequency hearing loss may find relief.

-The Journal of Psychosomatic Research.
+The 2010 issue of the Journal of Psychosomatic Research.
 2010 Mar;68(3):245-51, found that a self-help book, without therapist assistance, may help in alleviating distress associated with tinnitus and can provide inexpensive treatment that is not bound by time or place.
 They call this bibliotherapy, which is book therapy.
 The book they used is Tinnitus: A Self-Management Guide for the Ringing in Your Ears.

 Tinnitus Retraining Therapy (TRT) uses a combination of ear devices that emit low volume sounds and counseling.
 This type of therapy may be expensive and take a couple of years as the brain is trained to turn tinnitus into background noise.